 Benefits of refinancing your mortgage

-- Pay your home off faster – You may be able to refinance into a loan with a lower interest rate and a shorter term.
+You may be able to refinance into a loan with a lower interest rate and a shorter term.
 The savings in interest payments could be substantial, for example, if you’re able to refinance into a 15-year mortgage from a 30-year loan.
-Still, if you’re putting more cash into paying off your mortgage, you may have less money on-hand for expenses like saving for retirement, college or an emergency fund.
+Still, if you’re putting more cash into paying off your mortgage, you may have less money on hand for expenses like saving for retirement, college or an emergency fund.

-- Lock in a fixed-rate mortgage – If you’re in an adjustable-rate mortgage that’s about to reset and you believe that interest rates are going to rise, you can refinance into a fixed-rate loan.
-Your new rate might be higher than what you’re paying now, but you’re guaranteed that it won’t rise in the future.
+If you’re in an adjustable-rate mortgage (ARM) that’s about to reset and you believe that interest rates are going to rise, you can refinance into a fixed-rate loan.
+Your new rate might be higher than what you’re paying now, but you’re guaranteed it won’t rise in the future.

-- Refinancing isn’t free – Your refinanced mortgage comes with costs, such as origination fees, an appraisal, title insurance, taxes and other fees, just like your original mortgage.
+Your refinanced mortgage comes with costs, such as an origination fee, an appraisal, title insurance, taxes and other fees, just like your original mortgage.
 Even if the refi results in a lower monthly payment, you won’t actually save money until the monthly savings offset the cost of refinancing.
 You’ll need to do some math (use this calculator) to figure out how many months it will take to reach this break-even point.
 If there’s a chance you’re going to move before then, refinancing is probably not the best move.

-- You may have a prepayment penalty – Some lenders charge you extra for paying off your loan amount early.
+Some mortgage lenders charge you extra for paying off your loan amount early.
 A high prepayment penalty could tip the balance in favor of sticking with your original mortgage.